 - Once you select the question and upload necessary document, tap the icon “Make payment”.

 - In the next step, pay the answer key amount of ₹ 1000 per question and note down the payment reference number for future reference.

 CTET Result 2022

-The Central Board of Secondary Education (CBSE) will declare the result of CTET exam tentatively in February 2020.
-The result is prepared on the basis of the official answer key which will likely to be announced on January 2020.
+The Central Board of Secondary Education (CBSE) will declare the result of CTET exam tentatively in January 2023.
+The result is prepared on the basis of the official answer key which will likely to be announced in December 2022.
 Candidates can check their result on the official website using their roll number.